Skip to content

 Dedication to Quality Craftsmanship

 Le Creuset tests its products under arduous conditions to guarantee quality.
-Before the product reaches its endpoint, 15 people have inspected it for quality.
-The company rejects 30 percent of its products coming up the assembly line because of imperfections.
+Before the product reached its endpoint, 15 people inspected it for quality.
+The company rejects 30 percent of its products on the assembly line because of imperfections.

-This means that they have to meltdown (recycle) the metal a second time to recast it to perfection.
-An arduous process for quality, explains why the brand costs more than the competition.
+This means they have to meltdown (recycle) the metal a second time to recast it to perfection.
+An arduous process for quality explains why the brand costs more than the competition.

 The brand outperforms the competition in key areas, such as:

 Is Le Creuset really that expensive?
-Check out this article on why some cast-iron Dutch ovens can cost more than others.
+Check out the article about why some cast-iron Dutch ovens can cost more than others.

 What Can You Cook in Your Le Creuset Cookware?

-Known for its versatility in the cooking world, Le Creuset Dutch ovens can cook almost anything.
+Known for their versatility in cooking, Le Creuset Dutch ovens can cook almost anything.
 They can roast meats and vegetables, cook stews and soups, bake bread, and make casseroles.

 Many cooks prefer electric fryers, but you can use a Dutch oven to do a surprisingly good job.
 The oven heats the oil in the pan and fries it with great results.

-Before you buy a Le Creuset pan, check the capacity to ensure that it meets your needs.
+Before buying a Le Creuset pan, check the capacity to ensure it meets your needs.
 You want the pan to hold enough for meals with other people.

 Cooking with your Le Creuset for the first time;